An extended non-magnetic phase in the spin-1/2 Heisenberg antiferromagnet from the ruby to the maple-leaf lattice

-The presumptive QSL phase shows a slightly non-uniform convergence behaviour for the magnetic order parameter, separating the two special points of the isotropic ruby lattice and MLL.
-One question that naturally arises is whether this is a single connected phase or possibly composed of several different ones.
-The connectivity of this phase is now further analysed by assessing the effects of a magnetic field.
-To this end, we performed simulations with an external magnetic field for $0 \le J_g \le 1$ and $0 \le h_z \le 0.15$ at bond dimension $\chi_B = 5$.
-This bond dimension is chosen due to the uniform non-magnetic region and the trade-off between accuracy and computational effort.
-Although the magnetic field only leads to a remaining $\mathrm{U}(1)$ symmetry in the Hamiltonian, the spiral PEPS ansatz can still be employed by choosing the rotation axis along the direction of the field~\cite{SM_spiral_PEPS}.
-First, by focusing on the isotropic ruby lattice and MLL, we find a significantly different behaviour for small values of the field, which are shown in Fig.~\ref{fig4}.
+Given the large size of the newly identified disordered phase between the ruby lattice and the MLL, it is natural to ask whether its properties are continuous throughout or if there are actually multiple different phases.
+To pursue this question, we performed simulations with an external magnetic field $0 \le h_z \le 0.25$ for our most accurate variational states ($\text{TL},\; \chi_B = 4$), which yield zero magnetization at zero field, cf. Fig.~\ref{fig:phaseDiagram_spiralPEPS_GSM_TL}.
+Although the magnetic field only leaves a remaining $\mathrm{U}(1)$ symmetry in the Hamiltonian, the spiral PEPS ansatz can still be employed by choosing the rotation axis along the direction of the field (see End Matter section for further details).
+Focusing on the isotropic ruby lattice and MLL, we find the magnetization curves shown in Fig.~\ref{fig:magenticfield}.

-For the ruby lattice, an immediate susceptibility to the field is observed, while there is a significant zero-magnetization plateau for the MLL.
-The findings strongly indicate a gapless QSL on the ruby lattice, and a gapped QSL on the MLL with a gap of $\Delta\sim 0.10$ as estimated from the width of the plateau.
-By scanning the different couplings $J_g$ between those two limits, we are able determine the transition between those regions.
-Results for the width of the zero-magnetization plateau $\Delta$ are shown in the inset of Fig.~\ref{fig4}, which reveal the transition between the gapless and gapped QSL candidates to happen at $J_{t,1} \sim 0.50$.
-Here, the threshold to determine the plateau width is set to $m_z/m_S = \num{5e-7}$.
-Although it is possible that larger $\chi_B$ could slightly shift this point, the general feature is however expected to appear.